asyncapi/training/VIDEO_3_SCRIPT.md

 # Video 3: What is AsyncAPI

 Hello everyone!
 Welcome back!

-This video will help you understand what AsyncAPI is and how to continue learning about this Open-Source project.
+My name is ... and in this video will help you understand what AsyncAPI is and how to continue learning about this Open-Source project.

 In this video, we'll talk about: